-Dollar-Denominated Fixed Income

-Low Duration Fixed Income Interest Rate Risk must be controlled by limiting to not exceed 180 days.
-J the SD Program's duration

-Program (continued) 2.
-Credit Risk will be controlled by requiring minimum ratings by asset type as outlined in the table below.
+Dollar-Denominated Fixed Income SD Program 1.
+Interest Rate Risk must be controlled by limiting the SD Program's duration Low Duration to not exceed 180 days.
+Fixed Income Program 2.
+Credit Risk will be controlled by requiring minimum ratings by asset type (continued) as outlined in the table below.
 Credit Risk shall be actively managed on a risk/return basis.
-A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk o credit deterioration exists or the sale diminishes the total return to CaIPERS.
-The CaIPERS internal research staff shall analyze such situations to ensure that an informed decision is made.
+A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk of credit deterioration exists or the sale diminishes the total return to CalPERS.
+The CalPERS internal research staff shall analyze such situations to ensure that an informed decision is made.
 The following is the minimum quality for each of the sectors.

-Asset / Counterparty Minimum Credit Rating

-US Treasury and Government Sponsored AAA/Aaa/AAA

-Repurchase Agreements A1/P1/F1

-Structured Securities BBB/Baa2/BBB

-Money Market Securities A2/P2/F2

-Corporate Securities BBB+/Baa1/BBB+

-Yankee Sovereign Securities A-/A3/A-

-Note: In the case of a split-rated security, staff rating.
-If a security is not rated by an authorize equivalent rating would apply.

-Dollar-Denominated Fixed Income LLER Program 1. nterest Rate Risk must be controlled by limiting the LLER Program's uration to not exceed 270 days.
-2. 2.
-Credit Risk will be controlled by requiring minimum ratings by asset type as outlined in the table below.
-Credit Risk shall be actively managed on a risk/return basis.
-A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk of credit deterioration exists or the sale diminishes the total return to CaIPERS.
-The CaIPERS internal research staff shall analyze such situations to ensure that an informed decision is made.
-The following is the minimum quality for each of the sectors.
-Asset / Counterparty Minimum Credit Rating All Securities (at time of purchase) BBB-/Baa3/BBB- Note: In the case of a split-rated security, staff may rely upon the highest rating.
+Minimum Credit Asset / Counterparty Rating US Treasury and Government Sponsored AAA/Aaa/AAA Repurchase Agreements A1/P1/F1 Structured Securities BBB/Baa2/BBB Money Market Securities A2/P2/F2 Corporate Securities BBB+/Baa1/BBB+ Yankee Sovereign Securities A-/A3/A-Note: In the case of a split-rated security, staff may rely upon the highest rating.
 If a security is not rated by an authorized NRSRO, staff's equivalent rating would apply.

+Dollar-Denominated Fixed Inco ome LLER Program 1.
+Interest Rate Risk must be controlled by lim duration to not exceed 270 days. niting the LLER Program's 2.
+Credit Risk will be controlled by requiring r as outlined in the table below.
+Credit Risk risk/return basis.
+A downgrading of a secu the guidelines shall not require an immedi Investment Director of Global Fixed Incom of credit deterioration exists or the sale dir CalPERS.
+The CalPERS internal research situations to ensure that an informed decise the minimum quality for each of the sector shall be actively managed of urity that causes a violation i iate sale if the Managing ne believes that no further ris minishes the total return to h staff shall analyze such sion is made.
+The following Asset / Counterparty Minimum Credit Rating All Securities (at time of purchase) BBB-/Baa3/BBB- Note: In the case of a split-rated security, highest rating.
+If a security is not rated by staff's equivalent rating would apply.